scandum/quadsort/README.md

 Because reverse order data is handled in the quad swap there is no need to check for reverse order blocks.

-In the case only 2 out of 4 blocks are in order the comparisons in the merge itself are unnecessary and subsequently omitted.
+In the case only 2 out of 4 blocks are in-order the comparisons in the merge itself are unnecessary and subsequently omitted.
 The data still needs to be copied to swap memory.

-This allows quadsort to sort in order sequences using `n comparisons` instead of `n * log n comparisons`.
+This allows quadsort to sort in-order sequences using `n comparisons` instead of `n * log n comparisons`.

 Boundary checks